About the scholarship

 Dispersal of Funds

-COPA will coordinate the designated training through MIR Aviation, our pre-approved RPAS ground school.
+COPA will coordinate the designated training through Coastal Drone, our pre-approved RPAS ground school.
 This designated training facility will provide instructional materials.
-A flight review will be provided by Coastal Drone Co., in the event that a flight review cannot be provided through Coastal Drone Co., COPA will approve another RPAS ground school.
 The successful applicant is to pay for the Transport Canada exam and COPA will reimburse this expense.

-The scholarship amount is the maximum that will be paid by COPA from the fund for any advanced licenses, ratings or endorsement(s) being pursued and may not be used for any purposes other than those approved in Eligible Costs of these guidelines.
+The scholarship amount is the maximum that will be paid by COPA from the fund for any advanced licenses, ratings or endorsement(s) being pursued and may not be used for any purposes other than those approved in the eligible costs section of these guidelines.

 Unused amounts at the completion of training, if any, will remain in COPA’s funds for future awards.
 COPA may exercise judgment as to whether training can be deferred for a reasonable period (beyond one year) and which courses are eligible for payment under these guidelines.